 Your career as a library technician starts in just three semesters.
 Bringing together people, information and materials, library technicians meet the challenges of a constantly changing information environment.
 To do this, they use the latest technologies to organize and retrieve information, and, along with librarians, they are the mainstay of libraries.
-They are service– oriented, work with minimal supervision and are adaptable to change.
-As a graduate of this LIT diploma program, you may find work in various environments such as business corporations, professional firms, colleges, schools, and public libraries.
+They are service-oriented, work with minimal supervision and are adaptable to change.
+As a graduate of this diploma program, you may find work in various environments such as business corporations, professional firms, colleges, schools and public libraries.

 Accelerated Delivery Mode

-This accelerated version of the regular, four– semester library and information technician diploma program is intended for those who have previous post–secondary education and who have the ability to learn material presented in a rapid, condensed format.
+This accelerated version of the regular, four–semester library and information technician diploma program is intended for those who have previous post–secondary education and who have the ability to learn material presented in a rapid, condensed format.
 In the accelerated version, first and second semester courses are delivered in one semester.
 This is accomplished by delivering the content of the normally 14–week LIT courses in 7 weeks.
 First semester courses are offered during May and June, while second semester courses are offered during July and August.
-Third semester courses in the fall semester and fourth semester courses in the winter semester are offered in the standard 14–week semester format.
+Third semester courses in the Fall term and fourth semester courses in the Winter term are offered in the standard 14–week semester format.

 Affiliations and Associations

 - Ontario Association of Library Technicians/Association des Bibliotechniciens de l’Ontario